plone/documentation/docs/index.md

 This documentation is for:

-- Content editors who write, update, and order content on a site
+- Editors who write and update content on a site
 - Site administrators who install Plone and add-ons, and set up a site
 - Designers who create site themes
 - Deployers who configure servers for site hosting